DanRegProject/DSTWorkflow/mastercode/SAS/merge.md

 - "merge ERROR: Required arguments not specified..." — one or more required macro parameters missing.
 - "merge ERROR: Only one type allowed" — `type` parameter contained multiple tokens.
-- "merge ERROR: type (&type) not one of : LPR LMDB OPR UBE PATO LAB CAR" — invalid `type`.
+- "merge ERROR: type (&type) not one of : DIAG LMDB OPR UBE PATO LAB CAR" — invalid `type`.
 - "merge ERROR: number of variables for input and output not equal." — `invar` and `outvar` lists differ in length.
 - "merge WARNING: &inlib..&type&var.ALL data set not available." — specific input dataset missing; the macro skips processing that set.